Sensory Benefits of Jumping

 Proprioception helps us understand where our body is in relationship to itself, and the vestibular system plays in important part in our balance and coordination.

-Jumping gives both proprioceptive and vestibular input, helping sensory seekers in those areas fulfill their sensory diet.
+Jumping benefits both proprioceptive and vestibular input, helping sensory seekers in those areas fulfill their sensory diet.

 It also helps wake up the system of children whose system are under-reactive.